-Dorchester County is joining Talbot, Caroline, Kent and Queen Anne’s Counties this September by going purple to raise awareness of the ever-increasing opioid epidemic.
+Dorchester County is joining all the Counties on the Eastern Shore this September by going purple to raise awareness of the ever-increasing opioid epidemic.

 Talbot County led the way as the first county on the shore to go purple.
 The project was spearheaded by Lucie Hughes, then the President of the Tidewater Rotary Club and Talbot County Sheriff Joe Gamble.
 The project got broad engagement throughout Talbot County.
 The effort is based on a program created by the Herren Project and is best describe by this excerpt from their website: